Description

 The Provincial Technical Map is produced with the intention of being a cartography useful for the design activities of extensive works on the territory and urban planning, hence the name 'technical map'.
 It is also suitable as a basis for various types of thematic maps.

-The above-mentioned resolution provides for the activities to be coordinated by the SIAT secretariat and carried out operationally by the Geological Service, favouring, in the first phase, the themes related to the hazard map.
+The above-mentioned resolution provides for the activities to be coordinated by the SIAT secretariat and carried out operationally by the Geological Service, giving priority, in the first phase, to the themes relating to the hazard map.

 TOPONOMASTICS